vyos/vyos-documentation/docs/appendix/vyos-on-vmware.rst

 Memory Contention Considerations
 --------------------------------
 When the underlying ESXi host is approaching ~92% memory utilisation it will start the balloon process in s a 'soft' state to start reclaiming memory from guest operating systems.
-This causes an artifical pressure using the vmmemctl driver on memory usage on the virtual guest.
+This causes an artificial pressure using the vmmemctl driver on memory usage on the virtual guest.
 As VyOS by default does not have a swap file, this vmmemctl pressure is unable to force processes to move in memory data to the paging file, and blindly consumes memory forcing the virtual guest into a low memory state with no way to escape.
 The balloon can expand to 65% of guest allocated memory, so a VyOS guest running >35% of memory usage, can encounter an out of memory situation, and trigger the kernel oom_kill process.
 At this point a weighted lottery favouring memory hungry processes will be run with the unlucky winner being terminated by the kernel.